bee-browser/bee/libs/jsparser/README.md

-# bee-jslexer
+# bee-jsparser

-> A JavaScript lexer compliant with ECMA-262 13th edition (ES2022)
+> A JavaScript parser compliant with ECMA-262 13th edition (ES2022)

-`bee-jslexer` provides an implementation of a JavaScript lexer compliant with [ECMA-262 13th edition (ES2022)](https://262.ecma-international.org/13.0/).
+`bee-jsparser` provides an implementation of a JavaScript parser compliant with [ECMA-262 13th edition (ES2022)](https://262.ecma-international.org/13.0/).

 ## Generating DFAs